 - A. The parties recognize that there are certain licenses and/or certifications required in order to be qualified to perform the duties of some classifications in the bargaining unit.
-It shall be the responsibility of each bargaining unit employee to be qualified for his/her position at all times.
-Employees who fail to maintain the required licenses and/or certifications for their positions may be terminated from their position. - B. Bargaining unit employees who are required to maintain a license or certification to perform their job pursuant to the job description or by state or federal standards as determined by the County may be eligible for reimbursement for continuing education courses approved by the County for up to \$200.00 to be paid by June of 2015 for courses taken July 2014 through June 2015 and \$200.00 to be paid by June 2016 for courses taken July 2015 through June 2016.
+It shall be the responsibility of each bargaining unit employee to be qualified for their position at all times.
+Employees who fail to maintain the required licenses and/or certifications for their positions may be terminated from their position. - B. RNs and LPNs who are required to maintain a license or certification to perform their job pursuant to the job description or by state or federal standards as determined by the County, shall be eligible for reimbursement of up to \$200 to be paid by June of 2022, and by June of each year through June of 2025, for the cost of the license or certification renewal and for continuing education courses approved in advance by the County, if the County determines the courses are necessary for maintenance of the license or certification.